 In the past, diet messaging has been blatant and in your face: "Blast fat."
 Sexually objectifying: "Would you rather be covered in sweat at the gym or covered in clothes at the beach?"
 And straight-up shaming: "What you eat in private, you wear in public."

-However, with the rise of body positivity and the non-diet approach to health and nutrition, this January, diets are going underground; shapeshifting, mutating, morphing and re-emerging as wellness, lifestyles, detoxes and cleanses.
+However, with the rise of body positivity and the non-diet approach to health and nutrition, diets are going underground; shapeshifting, mutating, morphing and re-emerging as wellness, lifestyles, detoxes and cleanses.
 They emanate from capitalist conference rooms, dressed up in self-acceptance and body liberation.

 This doesn't mean anything new, of course, it's just a variation on a theme: the lie that women have been sold for aeons.
 That their worth is tied up in their physical appearance.
 That in order to be smarter/cooler/more lovable/more worthy, we need to shrink our bodies and take up less space.